Burial of Ferdinand Marcos

-The burial of Ferdinand Marcos, a former Philippine President who ruled as a dictator for 14 years, took place on November 18, 2016, at the Libingan ng mga Bayani (lit.
-'Cemetery of (the) Heroes') in Fort Bonifacio, Metro Manila, Philippines.
-Marcos had been elected the 10th President of the Philippines in 1965, but declared Martial Law in 1972 before his final constitutionally allowed term was over, holding on to power until his overthrow by the People Power Revolution in 1986.
+The burial of Ferdinand Marcos, a former Philippine President who ruled as a dictator for 20 years, took place on November 18, 2016, at the Libingan ng mga Bayani (lit.
+'Cemetery of (the) Heroes') in Fort Andres Bonifacio, Taguig, Metro Manila, Philippines.
+Ferdinand Marcos had been elected the 10th President of the Philippines in 1965, but declared Martial Law in 1972 before his final constitutionally allowed term was over, holding on to power until his overthrow by the People Power Revolution in 1986.